Review and road test of the BMW 4 Series Coupe

 Cost of Ownership

-So is this BMW 4 Series still the coupe that does it all, the class benchmark, the go-to choice in its segment?
-The answer's probably yes.
-Overall, there's a sustained level of excellence shot throughout this car that Audi A5 and Mercedes C-Class Coupe rivals can't quite match, something especially evident when it comes to handling dynamics.
+So is this BMW 4 Series Coupe still the car in this class that does it all, the sector benchmark, the go-to choice in its segment?
+If you're the kind of driving enthusiast this model has traditionally appealed to, the answer's probably yes.
+Overall, there's a sustained level of excellence shot throughout this contender that Audi A5 and Mercedes C-Class Coupe rivals still can't quite match.
+That's something especially evident when it comes to handling dynamics that have been usefully improved in this MK2 model, especially when it comes to suspension and steering response.

-There's a levity about this 4 Series, a certain joy you get in driving it that the others can't quite match.
+There's a levity about this 4 Series, a certain joy you get in driving it that the others can't quite emulate.
 Great then, that it does all the sensible stuff really well too.
-You get impressive safety systems, a big boot, plenty of rear legroom, excellent day to day running costs and residual values that are markedly superior to this model's two key rivals.
+You get a spacious boot, comparatively decent rear legroom, very competitive day to day running costs and sensible residual values.
 Which all helps your conscience.
 Why?
 Because this is a car that, exactly because of those attributes, you can buy and use - and use hard - without that nagging sense of guilt that you may have over-indulged yourself.
-In short, you'd like one.

 BMW 4 Series Coupe review by Jonathan Crouch